Frequently asked questions (FAQs)

 Diverse Backgrounds

-Could you please provide more insight into how your approach accommodates diverse learning needs?
+Could you provide more insight into how your approach accommodates diverse learning needs?

-• The pre- and post-tests are short, 8-question tests to gauge the level of knowledge and skills of all your students, both before the teaching happens and then at the conclusion of the topic, so diagnostics and formative.
-The results inform the teacher regarding how they will adapt their teaching to students who are at below, on, or above level, and what activities they are going to provide students to complete in whole-class, small group and individual situations.
+• The pre- and post-tests are short, 8-question tests to gauge the level of knowledge and skills of all your students, both before the teaching happens and then at the conclusion of the topic.
+The results inform the teacher regarding how they will adapt their teaching to students who are below, on, or above level, and what activities they are going to provide students to complete in whole-class, small group and individual situations.

-• The student workbook is the same.
-It is structured to provide guided practice, independent practice and extended practice and consolidation work for the students.
-If you have students below level for a topic, you might only ask them to complete the guided practice, for example.
+• The student workbook is structured to provide guided practice, independent practic, extended practice and consolidation work.
+This allows you to accommodate different studnets' needs based on their level.
+For example, if you have students below level for a topic, you might only ask them to complete the guided practice.

-• The mastery tasks that are included on your teacher dashboard are scaffolded, so excellent for low-floor/high-ceiling work.
-Some students will only complete the first question or two, others will move through the complete task over a number of days...
-And all your students will feel successful.
+• The mastery tasks that are included on your Teacher Dashboard are scaffolded, so excellent for low-floor/high-ceiling work.
+Some students will only complete the first question or two, others will move through the complete task over a number of days.

-• The digital platform includes the 'Read to Me' function to support students with their reading, if required.
+• The digital platform includes the 'Read to Me' function to support students with their reading.

 • The language in student workbooks in Phase one has been crafted to minimise the amount of reading and reduce cognitive load.